jamieduk/Duplicate-File-Remover/README.md

 running the arm binary file is for ARM Ubuntu 64 Bit Compile on your x86 and send me the binary il add it to list!

-Read Notes for help with x and python experiance!
+Read Notes for help with C and python experiance!

+python run.py

+./file